LogoLogo

 Upon receiving a query, the overlay network node will perform the following steps:

-1. Engage in BRC-31 authentication and learn the identity of the person making the request, to the extent required in order to fulfill the request.
+1. Engage in authentication and learn the identity of the person making the request, to the extent required in order to fulfill the request.

-2. If consistent with the policy set by the node operator, charge a BRC-41 payment based on the query being performed, providing a mechanism by which the node can monetize its operations.
+2. If consistent with the policy set by the node operator, charge a payment based on the query being performed, providing a mechanism by which the node can monetize its operations.

 3. Check that the provider stipulated by the request is supported on this node.
 If not, return a JSON error response with a status key of error, a code of ERR_LOOKUP_SERVICE_NOT_SUPPORTED, and a description comprising a human-readable error message.